-You deserve a talented defense attorney who has successfully defended against DUI convictions in Clay County and Missouri.
-Depending on the details of your case, a savvy DUI attorney near Clay County, MO will make the best of your situation.
-They may be able to get the charges dropped, reduce the charges to lesser offenses, fight the conviction in a trial or work with the prosecutor to negotiate a plea bargain.
-Most importantly, they will use the law to your benefit and guide you through the entire legal process for your Clay County, MO DUI case.
-For razor-sharp representation when you have been arrested of driving under the influence, speak to Combs Waterkotte at (314) 900-HELP.
+You deserve a talented defense attorney who knows their way around DUI cases in Clay County and Missouri.
+Depending on the details of your case, an astute Clay County, MO DUI attorney near you may be able to get the charges dropped, have the charges reduced to lesser offenses, fight the conviction in a trial or work with the prosecutor to negotiate a plea bargain.
+Their principle responsibility is to use the law to your benefit and guide you through all legal proceedings for your Clay County, MO DUI case.
+For dedicated, aggressive defense against injustice after being accused of driving under the influence, speak to Combs Waterkotte at (314) 900-HELP.

 What is a DUI in Clay County, MO?

-Though many people refer to it as a DUI (which stands for driving under the influence, Missouri law actually calls the offense a DWI (driving while intoxicated).
-Missouri Revised Statute §577.010 and §577.012 define what constitutes the crime of driving while intoxicated and establishes the guidelines for sentencing and punishments for those convicted of a DWI, with the latter specific to driving with a BAC, or blood alcohol content, over the legal limit.
-If you have been arrested in Missouri for a DWI, focus on finding a DUI attorney near Clay County, MO who will stand up on your behalf and help you navigate what can be an intimidating Missouri court process.
+Though many people refer to it as a DUI (which stands for driving under the influence, Missouri courts actually call the offense a DWI (driving while intoxicated).
+Missouri Revised Statute §577.010 and §577.012 lay forth what constitutes the crime of driving while intoxicated and specifies the guidelines for sentencing and punishments for those convicted of a DWI for operating a vehicle with a BAC (blood alcohol content) over the legal limit or while otherwise intoxicated.
+After your Missouri DWI arrest, you may need a DUI attorney near Clay County, MO to fight for your freedom and help you navigate what can be an intimidating Missouri court process.

-You could be arrested for a DWI in Missouri for a long list of reasons.
-Under Missouri law, it is illegal to drive while intoxicated, and that covers more than just driving under the influence of alcohol.
-While many DWI arrests in Missouri are done based on accusations of driving drunk, you can also be arrested for a DWI on suspicion of operating a vehicle while under the influence of another psychoactive drug.
+A police officer may arrest someone for a DWI in Missouri for a number of reasons.
+Under Missouri law, it is illegal to drive while intoxicated, including but not limited to driving under the influence of alcohol.
+While DWI arrests are often accusations of driving drunk, you can also be arrested for a DWI due to allegedly operating a vehicle while impaired by some kind of mind-altering drug.

-The DWI law in Missouri criminalizes not only drinking and driving, but also driving while impared by drugs that impair skills necessary to driving including motor skills, reaction time and decision making.
+The same Missouri law prohibits driving while impared by drugs or substances that impair your consciousness or motor skills.
 That means that a police officer can arrest you if they suspect that you are impaired, including due to ingesting marijuana or even narcotics or pharmaceuticals like opiates.

 Getting Stopped or Arrested for a DUI in Clay County, MO

-You owe it to yourself to know your rights lest you are pulled over for operating a vehicle while under the influence.
-Speak to an experienced Clay County, MO DUI attorney near you with Combs Waterkotte at (314) 900-HELP to learn about your rights and what to do if you are ever stopped when operating a vehicle in Missouri.
-And if you have already gone through a traffic stop and were arrested for driving drunk or high, our unstoppable Clay County, MO defense law firm will fight for your freedom and justice.
+It is critical that you know your rights in the event that you are stopped for operating a vehicle while intoxicated.
+Speak to an experienced Clay County, MO DUI attorney near you with Combs Waterkotte at (314) 900-HELP to learn about your rights and what to do if you are ever stopped when driving in Missouri.
+And if you were already subjected to a traffic stop and were arrested for driving drunk or high, our incredible Clay County, MO defense attorneys will shield you from injustice in court.

 DUI Traffic Stops in Clay County, MO

-A Missouri officer of the law must have reasonable suspicion that you are driving drunk in order to pull an individual over in Clay County, MO.
-In the case of a DWI, reasonable suspicion would be things like splitting the lane, traveling the wrong way down a road and other erratic behaviors such as driving extremely slow or fast, swerving or braking.
+In order to pull someone over, a Clay County, MO or any Missouri police officer must have reasonable suspicion.
+In the case of a DWI, reasonable suspicion could be things like splitting the lane, going the wrong way down a road and other erratic driving behaviors such as driving extremely slow or fast, swerving or braking.

-If you suspect that you were unlawfully stopped or arrested for your Clay County, MO DWI, reach out to a DUI attorney near you at your earliest opportunity.
-If an officer stopped you without any reasonable suspicion, even if they then obtained evidence that you were driving drunk, a DUI attorney near Clay County, MO can fight to get your case dismissed and put to rest so you can move on with your life.
+If you feel that you were unlawfully stopped for or accused of your Clay County, MO DWI, contact a DUI attorney near you at your earliest opportunity.
+If you were stopped by an officer without giving them reasonable suspicion, even if they then obtained evidence that you were driving under the influence, turn to a DUI attorney near you in Clay County, MO who can fight to get your case dismissed and put to rest so you can put this behind you and be free.

 Sobriety Tests for DUIs in Clay County, MO

-If a law officer stops you due to suspected drunk or drugged driving, they will want to obtain proof to show that you are intoxicated.
+If you are pulled over by an officer under suspicion of drunk or drugged driving, they will want to obtain proof to show that you are intoxicated.
 There are two types of tests Clay County, MO police officers typically use in traffic stops for driving under the influence: field sobriety tests and chemical tests.

 - Chemical Tests (ie. a breathalizer)

-In Clay County, MO stops for drunk driving or driving under the influence, chemical tests are often used as evidence to collect evidence that the driver was intoxicated at the time of the stop.
-There are a few different types of chemical tests using blood, breath, saliva or urine that check for the presence and concentration of substances like alcohol.
+In Clay County, MO stops for driving while intoxicated, chemical tests are often used as evidence to collect evidence that the driver had ingested drugs or alcohol.
+Chemical tests include tests of the bodily samples from blood to breath to saliva to urine that are meant to identify the presence of and/or measure the concentration of various substances including alcohol.

-Each state has its own laws and many, including Missouri have what is known as an implied consent law, pursuant to which, as a Clay County, MO driver or driver anywhere in Missouri, you automatically agree to participate in chemical sobriety tests just by driving a vehicle.
-A good DUI attorney near you will counsel you to know that you can refuse to a breathalyzer or other chemical test, but refusal can carry a criminal charge in itself.
-Still, the police cannot physically force you to take the test.
+Like most US states, Missouri has in place an implied consent law, pursuant to which, as a Clay County, MO driver or driver anywhere in Missouri, you automatically consent to participate in chemical sobriety tests simply by operating a vehicle.
+A smart DUI attorney near you will counsel you to know that you can refuse to a breathalyzer, but refusal can carry a criminal charge in itself.
+Still, you cannot be physically forced to take the test.

-If you do take a breathalyzer test, speak to an exemplary Clay County, MO DUI attorney near you to figure out your options and get the best quality defense in your case.
-As your DUI attorney near Clay County, MO, Combs Waterkotte will obtain discovery documents and comb through them to examine whether the breathalyzer or other test was administered lawfully and whether it is or is not admissible in court.
+If you already did a breathalyzer test, consult an exemplary Clay County, MO DUI attorney near you to discuss your defense and how they can help you.
+As your DUI attorney near Clay County, MO, Combs Waterkotte will investigate and scrutinize the details of your test to examine whether the breathalyzer or other test was performed legally and whether it should or should not be admissible in court.

 - Field Sobriety Tests

-Field tests are subjective tests sometimes used during a DWI stop that attempt to gauge whether you are intoxicated through a series of demonstrative tasks.
-The National Highway Traffic and Safety Administration has specified three standardized field tests police officers subject drivers to in Clay County, MO and throughout the United States.
+Field tests during a DWI traffic stop are subjective tests that attempt to determine whether you are impaired through a series of demonstrative tasks.
+The National Highway Traffic and Safety Administration has specified three standardized field tests that police officers can use to test drivers in Clay County, MO and throughout the United States.

 - Walk and turn – walk heel to toe in a straight line for nine steps, turn around and repeat in the opposite direction